 Dad was in the Army until right before I started 3rd grade.
 Then he worked for the railroad, a roofing company, the public utility company, and a silicon plant (what you’d imagine when you think of a steel factory).
 When the plant shut down things were tough, but Dad found work with an oxygen delivery service.
 At one point he even did hydroseeding for a landscaping company.
 I’m sure I’ve left out a few jobs he’s had or gotten them in the wrong order.
 He’d correct me if I read this to him, I’m sure.
 The point I’m trying to make is clear…the man worked his ass off to provide for his wife and daughters.

-During my junior year of high school kids started talking a lot about going to college.
+During my junior year of high school, kids started talking a lot about going to college.
 Although Dad (and Mom) worked hard to provide a good life for our family, I knew there was no college fund.
-I also wasn’t on any athletic teams, had no extracurriculars besides a part-time job and wasn’t academically competitive.
+I also wasn’t on any athletic teams, had no extracurriculars besides a part-time job, and wasn’t academically competitive.
 A college scholarship wasn’t in my view.
 What was, however, was my Dad.

 There was no realization or aha moment when I decided that I would join the military.
 There was no national crisis that spurred patriotism, no dream of seeing the world or using the military as a way to gain a college education.
 I just knew, with every fiber of my being, that I would serve just like Dad.
-Sure, there were great benefits to joining the military, but more than anything, I had admired, respected and loved the fact that Dad was a veteran.
+Sure, there were great benefits to joining the military, but more than anything, I admired, respected, and loved the fact that Dad was a veteran.
 I loved hearing stories of his active duty days and wanted to own my own stories of valor.
 I wanted to be like my Dad.

 My Dad’s best quote of all time: “Life is what you make it.
-Every place you go and everything you do has good and bad things about it, but it’s all what you decide to make it.”
+Every place you go and everything you do has good and bad things about it, but it’s all what you decide to make of it.”